pinobatch/pently/docs/famitracker.md

 problems for composers who work only in trackers.
 On the other hand, composers fluent in MML or LilyPond may be attracted to the model.

+To listen to ft2pently's conversion of an `.ftm` or `.0cc` module:

+1. Edit `makefile` to reflect the paths to FamiTracker and ft2pently executables on your system.
+2. Save the module in the `audio` folder.
+3. Run `make <nameofmodule>.nsf` or `make <nameofmodule>.nes`.

+For example, `audio/Foothills.ftm` exists, `make Foothills.nes` or `make Foothills.nsfe` will work.

 [ft2pently]: https://github.com/NovaSquirrel/ft2pently
 [FamiTracker effects]: http://famitracker.com/wiki/index.php?title=Effect_list